Quercus subg. Quercus: Description

 Members of subgenus Quercus are distinguished from members of subgenus Cerris by few morphological features, their separation being largely determined by molecular phylogenetic evidence.
 All are trees or shrubs bearing acorn-like fruit in which a cup covers at least the base of the nut.
 The outer structure of the mature pollen is one feature that distinguishes the two subgenera: in subgenus Quercus, the small folds or wrinkles (rugulae) are obscured by sporopollenin, whereas in subgenus Cerris, the rugulae are visible or at most weakly obscured.

 The two subgenera are also distinguished to some extent by their different distributions.
-Subgenus Quercus occurs mainly in the Americas, with some species native to Eurasia, and may be called the New World clade or the high-latitude clade.
+Subgenus Quercus occurs mainly in the Americas, with some species native to Eurasia and North Africa, and may be called the New World clade or the high-latitude clade.
 Subgenus Cerris is primarily Eurasian, with a few species in North Africa, and may be called the Old World clade or the mid-latitude clade.